 At Cronometer, we pride ourselves in having the best, most comprehensive nutrition database on the market.
 Cronometer is a powerful tool for tracking your nutrition in great detail.
 However, with great power comes great responsibility.

-Nutrition science and nutrition data is a messy business, and in order to get the most out of Cronometer, it does require its users to be a bit more educated on the nuances and complications around tracking diets.
+Nutrition science and nutrition data is a messy business, and in order to get the most out of Cronometer, it does require a bit more education on the nuances and complications around tracking diets.
 This article provides a guide through some of these issues and tips for how to deal with them.

 There are two types of food data in Cronometer:

 - We have a large database of common whole foods, generic foods, and popular brands that have been analyzed in great detail, allowing us to report on over 70 micronutrients.